UlyanaFilkova/UlyanaFilkova/README.md

  #### • Docker
  #### • PostgreSQL, MySQL
  #### • Python, PHP, Java
-🎓 the 4th course student at the Belarusian State University,\
-the Faculty of Applied Mathematics and Computer Science
+🎓 Belarusian State University, the Faculty of Applied Mathematics and Computer Science

 💻 Studied at [The Rolling Scopes](https://rs.school/) and [The Odin Project](https://www.theodinproject.com/) courses